Holly awoke in a pool of mud.

-An elderly man was looking down at her.
+An elderly man was standing over her.
 He looked like something from an old Bible movie: bald and weathered, dressed in gray-brown robes that had once been white.
-He was clutching a staff topped by a gnarled, ancient crook.
+In his right hand, he was clutching a staff topped by a gnarled, ancient crook.

 “Thought you were dead,” the old-timer rasped.
 “Was gonna leave you fer the reavers.”

 “The…what?”
-She shaded her eyes with a spread-fingered hand.
+She shaded her eyes with the flat of her hand.

 “Reavers.”
 He spread his arms out.
-“Spiders. ’Bout as big as a horse.
+“Spiders.
+As big as a horse.
 They shoot barbed webs at’cha.”

 “How do I…return?”

 He cocked his head.
 “To where?”

-She worked her swollen tongue against her gummy cheeks.
+She worked her tongue against her gummy cheeks.
 “Peter Lee…have to find Peter…have to kill—”